shannonwoolis/thanet-beds/wp-content/plugins/post-to-google-my-business/readme.txt

-=== Post to Google My Business ===
+=== Post to Google My Business (Google Business Profile) ===
 Contributors: koen12344, freemius
 Donate link: https://tycoonmedia.net/?utm_source=repository&utm_medium=link&utm_campaign=donate
 Tags: google my business, google, business, auto publish, posts, post, local search, google my business posts, google places, google plus, google+
 Requires at least: 4.9.0
-Tested up to: 5.8.1
+Tested up to: 5.9.2
-Stable tag: 2.2.49
+Stable tag: 3.0.13
-Requires PHP: 5.6.0
+Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Easily create new posts on Google My Business directly from the WordPress Dashboard!
+(Auto-)Publish and manage Google My Business (GMB) Posts from the WordPress Dashboard!

 == Description ==

-The new posts functionality in Google My Business is a great way to improve the presence of your, or your clients' business on Google.
+The posts feature in Google Business Profile (formerly: Google My Business) is a great way to improve the presence of your, or your clients' business on Google.
 It can be a hassle however to have to log in to Google My Business every time you want to create a new post, likewise it can be an easy thing to forget.

 Don't miss out on the SEO benefit, and save time by creating posts on Google My Business directly from the WordPress Dashboard!

-Use the Auto-post feature to instantly publish your latest WordPress post to Google My Business, based on a preset template and the posts' featured image.
+Use the Auto-post feature to instantly publish your latest WordPress post to your Google Business Profile, based on a preset template and the posts' featured image.

 The Post to Google My Business plugin utilizes the official Google My Business API with secure oAuth authentication to ensure your Google account is safe.

-= New: "COVID-19 update" post type support =
-The plugin now supports the new **"COVID-19 Update"** post type, which allows you to share announcements about how your business is dealing with the coronavirus pandemic.

 = Features =
 * Create, edit or delete posts without having to visit your Google My Business dashboard
 * Automatically publish your latest WordPress posts to GMB using the Auto-post feature
 * Network- and site-level Multisite support
-* Supports publishing to GMB from external apps (such as Windows Live Writer, Zapier, Integromat, ManageWP, InfiniteWP, MainWP etc)
+* Supports publishing to GMB from external apps (such as Zapier, Integromat, IFTTT, ManageWP, InfiniteWP, MainWP, Windows Live Writer etc)
 * Uses official Google My Business API
+* "COVID-19 update" post type support
 * Developer friendly.
 Uses the latest built-in WordPress functions and has various actions/filters to hook into.
 * Translatable.
 Uses built-in WordPress functions for easy translation.
 * Gutenberg compatible

-> **Time-saving features available in the Premium version:**
+> **Time-saving features available in the Premium versions:**
 >
+> * Product support, create "real" Products in GBP based on your WooCommerce Products or other content
 > * Schedule Google My Business posts for automatic publishing in the future
-> * Create event and offer posts
-> * Create new Google My Business posts from any WordPress post type (e.g. WooCommerce products)
-> * Pick location per post, or post to multiple locations at once
+> * Publish posts to multiple locations, across multiple Google accounts at once
 > * Automatic re-posting (post recycling) - Automatically recycle your GMB posts at preset intervals and x amount of times
 > * Auto publish posts with specific tags or categories
-> * Make unique posts using Spintax and %variables%
+> * Make posts unique using Spintax
 > * Post Campaigns - Create posts on GMB that aren't tied to any specific WordPress post or page.
-> * Post Analytics - See how many views and clicks your post has gotten straight from the WordPress Dash
+> * Evergreen content - randomly publish items from a selection of your content
-> * Increased posting (API) limits
+> * Multiple Auto-post templates
 > * Priority email support from the developer of the plugin
 > * Support and updates for 1 year
 > * Much more!